regionary/regionary.github.io/_pages/contact.md

 ---
 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/screen400x267.jpg){: .align-left}

-<p style="font-size:80%;">Please get in touch if you'd like to request scores/parts to my compositions, or commission a new work.</p>
+<p style="font-size:80%;">Please get in touch if you'd like to request scores/parts to my compositions, or commission a new work.
-<p style="font-size:80%;">Some of the services I provide include, but not limited to:</p>
+  Some of the services I provide include, but not limited to:</p>
   <li style="font-size:80%;">Arranging</li>
   <li style="font-size:80%;">Transcribing & Engraving</li>
   <li style="font-size:80%;">Composition or music theory lessons</li>